Climate Liberation Aotearoa: 2024

 On 8 January, the Advertising Standards Authority ordered Restore Passenger Rail to remove an offensive advertisement which contained an expletive.
 The offending advertisement read "So now we're f***ed," with the letter "n" replaced with the logo of the National Party.
 The advertisement was intended to encourage people to join the group.

 By 27 February, the group had revamped itself as "Climate Liberation Aotearoa" (CLA).
 Spokesperson James Cockle said that decarbonising transportation would remain the group's key priority and that they would target the cruise ship industry and participate in council meetings.

+On 20 March, Climate Liberation Aotearoa activists urged the Christchurch City Council to include cruise ship emissions within its climate emissions reduction target.
+On 9 April, 20 CLA protesters marched through Wellington Central to protest against the cruise ship industry.

 On 16 April, RPR activist Thomas Brown was discharged without conviction after pleading guilty to a charge of criminal nuisance for his role in disrupting traffic on Wellington's Bolton Street in August 2023.
 As part of the discharge without conviction, Brown agreed to pay over NZ$2600 in reparations for the operation needed to remove him from the gantry.

 In mid-April 2024, Climate Liberation Aotearoa protested in Auckland's Princes Wharf during a visit by the cruise ship Majestic Princess.
 Protesters including Cockle held protest signs and distributed pamphlets on the environmental impact of cruise ships.
 Other CLA activists paddled in front of the Majestic Princess during its visit to Dunedin and blocked trams carrying cruise ship visitors in Christchurch.

+In early October 2024, CLA protesters staged a road blockade on a flooded highway during the 2024 Otago floods to raise awareness of climate change and rising water levels.

+In mid October 2024, Climate Liberation Aotearoa activists followed the Princess Cruises cruise ship Diamond Ship during its visits to Auckland, Wellington, Lyttelton and Dunedin.
+In mid November 2024, 12 CLA protesters met with passengers from the cruise ship Celebrity Edge during its visit to Port Chalmers.